Skip to main content

 Quickstart

-This guide will help you deploy and test your first Battlesnake using an Official Starter Project and Replit.
+This guide will help you deploy your first Battlesnake using a Python Starter Project and Replit.

-Battlesnake developers can use any web development tech stack they'd like.
-If you do not wish to use Replit, feel free to follow along with your preferred setup!
+Battlesnake developers can use any tech stack they'd like.
+If you do not wish to use Replit, feel free to follow along with your preferred setup! 😎

 How does it work?

-During a game of Battlesnake, the game engine will send requests to your web server.
-How you program it to respond to these requests will determine your Battlesnake's moves, behavior, and competitive success.
+During each game, the game engine will send requests to your web server.
+The code you write to respond to these requests will determine how your Battlesnake behaves and ultimately whether you win or lose.

-You can use any programming language, cloud platform, and strategy you want - from simple game logic to machine learning and AI.
+You can use any programming language, hosting platform, and algorithm you want - from highly optimized logic trees, to complex machine learning and AI.

 tip

-If you're unsure which language to choose, try starting with JavaScript or Python as they're both widely supported and popular in the Battlesnake community.
+If you're not sure which language to choose, try starting with JavaScript or Python as they're both widely supported and popular in the Battlesnake community.

 Run button located at the top of the screen on the Replit website.